H-2B Temporary Non-Agricultural

 (in Adobe PDF format)

 The new H-2B regulations contain a very explicit prohibition on amendments to certified H-2B applications, unlike our historical practice in the H-2B program where some minor amendments were permitted.

-The Emergency Guidance (updated January 5) reflecs the changes mentioned above.
+The Emergency Guidance (updated January 5) reflects the changes mentioned above.

-For additional information please contact the U.S. Department of Labor's (DOL) Office of Foreign Labor Certification website, which includes their contact information.
+For additional information please see the U.S. Department of Labor's (DOL) Office of Foreign Labor Certification website, which includes their contact information.